 The May 13, 2026 cruise on the MSC Opera departs from Genoa Portofino Italy.
-On this 7 Night Western Mediterranean (Genoa To Alicante) sailing, the ship will visit a total of 6 different cruise port destinations, including its departure port.
+On this 7 Night Western Mediterranean (Genoa To Alicante) sailing, the ship will visit a total of 6 cruise port destinations, including its departure port.
 The MSC Opera sets sail on Wednesday, May 13th and returns on Wednesday, May 20th.

 Use the buttons below to toggle between cabin types.